Emmy-nominated series

 ABOUT LET IT RIPPLE STUDIO

 Let it Ripple, the producer of this activation, is a nonpartisan 501(c)3 organization known for its global art activations, award-winning films and original series, and live and virtual experiences.
-Founded by artist and activist Tiffany Shlain, and transgender filmmaker and activist Sawyer Steele, Let it Ripple’s mission is to inspire audiences to think about what it means to be an engaged human in today’s evolving world.
+Founded by artist Tiffany Shlain, and transgender filmmaker Sawyer Steele, Let it Ripple’s mission is to inspire audiences to think about what it means to be an engaged human in today’s evolving world.
 Their original series The Future Starts Here was nominated for an Emmy Award.
 Their films have won 60 awards, been viewed over 50 million times, and play across all platforms -- theatrical, television, and nearly all streaming platforms.
 Their art projects and films have premiered at MoMA and Sundance Film Festival, and have been selected by the US State Department to represent the US at embassies around the world.
 Their global events, including 50/50 Day about gender equity and Character Day about the science of Character, have engaged millions around the globe.
 They have a new film about the adolescent brain coming out spring of 2024.
 Click here for videos and info on other art activations by Tiffany Shlain, Sawyer Steele, and Let it Ripple

 ABOUT THE NATIONAL WOMEN'S HISTORY MUSEUM